gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     Every filter module is implemented from scratch.
 It should parse the module arguments, start an IO thread, run the rtpoll loop, implement clocking, handle asynchronous events, etc. It's not possible to reuse this code for a new filter.

     Although it's possible to implement filters as LADSPA plugins, all filters available out of the box don't use this possibility.
-And even though this approach reduces the overhead in the source code, it doesn't reduce the overhead at runtime.
-Every plugin still gets its own source or sink, so we have an extra thread and latency.

 * **priority list**